pandastrike/huxley/README.md

 - **What:** If you'd like to know what gets constructed when you build a Huxley cluster, check out [cluster-architecture.md][2].
 - **Why:** We started this project because we see that modern web development needs a new model, a new way of thinking about the problem.
 To see how Huxley's approach, checkout [huxley-model.md][3].
 - **How:** The remainder of this document is dedicated to the user experience and how you accomplish what has been described.
----

 # Quick Start
 ## Requirements
 Before we get started, you should know that Huxley actually has two parts, a CLI and an API.
-The CLI accepts simple user commands and fills in the gaps for you with context it has stored.
-The API holds a multitude of other components and does cool things on your behalf, like interfacing with your cloud provider and your cluster.
-The API server must be online, but if someone on your team already has it setup, you can skip to the [CLI tutorial][4].
+The API holds a multitude of components and does cool things on your behalf, like interfacing with your cloud provider and your cluster.
+The CLI accepts simple user commands and prepares a fully-formed (and sometimes complex) configuration with context it has stored.
+Then it hits the API server with this request and asks it to act.
+Therefore, to use Huxley, an API server must be running somewhere.
+You have three options:

+1. You can use Panda Strike's API server that we have running for your convenience at `api.huxley.pandastrike.com`
+2. You can use an API server that someone else you know already has setup
+3. You can launch your own API server.

+If (1) or (2) describe your situation, you can skip directly to the [CLI tutorial][4].
 <br>
 <br>
-Both the CLI and API require the ES6 technologies included in Node 0.12+ and CoffeeScript 1.9+.
+**Please Note:** that both the CLI and API require the ES6 technologies included in Node 0.12+ and CoffeeScript 1.9+.
+Tutorials in the next sections assume you have the following installed.
 ```shell
 git clone https://github.com/creationix/nvm.git ~/.nvm
 source ~/.nvm/nvm.sh && nvm install 0.12